fbq('track', 'ViewContent');

 Punch out those facts!
 This blog post has several suggestions (research based) to help children learn facts, such as math facts.

-Camping for a Week in the Classroom!
+Camping in the Classroom!

 It's been another fun week in second grade!
 This week was Camping Week (see THIS blog post), and boy oh boy, did we have fun!